duyenle1312/testing-library/CONTRIBUTING.md

 # Contribution Guidelines

-If you're new to contribute to opensource, checkout [Hacktoberfest 2022 Website](hacktoberfest.com) for more useful resources on how to get started!
+If you're new to contribute to Open Source, checkout [Hacktoberfest 2022 Website](hacktoberfest.com) for more useful resources on how to get started!

 Make sure your pull request satisfies the following guidelines: